 Additional quotas for Cloud HSM

 A Google Cloud project that makes calls to the Cloud KMS service is limited by the quotas listed above, which apply to both software keys and Cloud HSM keys.
 For example, if you are calling Cloud KMS using a service account, this is the Google Cloud project that owns the service account.

 When used for cryptographic operations, Cloud HSM keys and key versions incur an additional quota limit, for HSM queries per second (QPS).
-The HSM quota by default is 500 QPS for symmetric cryptographic operations and 50 QPS for asymmetric cryptographic operations.
+The HSM quota by default is 500 QPS for symmetric cryptographic operations, 50 QPS for asymmetric cryptographic operations, and 50 QPS for GenerateRandomBytes operations.
 When HSM keys are used, the Google Cloud project that contains the Cloud HSM keys is limited by the HSM quota.
 This is in addition to any quota usage incurred by the project that made the call to Cloud KMS.

 As an example scenario, a customer has two Google Cloud projects: